Skip to main content

 Why is my chest freezer running but not freezing?

-On a basic chest freezer the most common culprits are a worn lid gasket letting warm air in, a condenser coil packed with dust, or a low refrigerant charge from a slow sealed-system leak.
-Check the gasket and clean the coils first.
-If those are fine and the compressor is running hot, you likely have a sealed-system or compressor problem that needs a tech.
+The usual causes are a worn lid gasket letting warm air in, a condenser coil packed with dust, or a low refrigerant charge from a sealed-system leak.
+You can inspect the gasket (slide a dollar bill through the closed lid, no drag means the seal is shot) and check whether the coils are caked in dust.
+If those look fine and the compressor is running hot, that's a sealed-system or compressor problem that needs a licensed tech.

 What is the difference between a deep freezer and a regular freezer not freezing?

-A deep freezer is just a chest or upright freezer built for long-term storage.
-The failure modes are the same: door or lid seal, coils, thermostat, start relay, or a sealed-system leak.
-The one difference is that deep freezers often sit in garages, where high summer heat makes a dirty condenser coil fail much faster.
+A deep freezer is just a chest or upright sized for bulk storage, so the failure modes are the same: lid or door seal, dirty coils, thermostat, start relay, or a sealed-system leak.
+One difference worth knowing: most deep freezers sit in hot garages, where summer heat combined with dusty coils can push them past their limits much faster.

 Should I unplug a freezer that stopped freezing?